jtbx/scripts/README.md

 ### Install scripts

-* `librewolf_INSTALL.sh`; install LibreWolf for your distribution: for debian, fedora, suse, and arch
+* `librewolf_INSTALL.sh`; install LibreWolf for your distribution

+     Supports Debian, Fedora, SUSE, and Arch

 ### Other scripts

 * `distro_detect.sh`; detect a user's distribution based on their package manager

+    Intented for use inside another shell script